HL7/C-CDA-Examples/Immunizations/Unknown Immunization Status/Readme.md

 * This is an example of how an author can record they do now know whether the patient has received any vaccinations.
 ###Custodian

-* John D'Amore jdamore@diameterhealth.com (GitHub: jddamore)
+* Brett Marquard, brett@riverrockassociates.com (GitHub: brettmarquard)
 ###Keywords

 * substance, immunzation